adscorp100/mdhomecarebuild/src/content/blog/ndis-line-items-guide-2024-25.md

 The application of higher price limits in remote areas acknowledges the genuine increased costs of operating in these regions.
 However, if budget allocations are not proportionally increased for remote participants, this can lead to challenges where the same nominal funding amount buys fewer hours of support compared to metropolitan areas, potentially impacting service access equity.
 The complexity of varying rates also demands careful attention to detail during invoicing and budget tracking.

-## Section 3: Understanding the Line Item Tables

-The following sections detail the specific NDIS line items requested by the user, grouped by their primary Support Category.
-Each table provides a quick reference with the following information:

-* **Line Item Code:** The unique numerical identifier used by the NDIS.
-* **Official Name:** The formal name of the support item as listed in the NDIS Support Catalogue 2024-25.
-* **Brief Description:** A simplified explanation of the support provided, based on official definitions and common usage.
-* **Price Limit (National):** The maximum price per unit for services delivered in MMM1-5 locations, based on the NDIS Support Catalogue 2024-25 (effective Oct 1, 2024).
-Note that higher limits apply for Remote (MMM6) and Very Remote (MMM7) locations.
-* **Unit:** The unit of measure for the price limit (e.g., Hour, Each, Day, Week, Per Km).
-* **Key Conditions:** Flags indicating common rules associated with the item:
-  * **Quote Req?:** Indicates if a quote typically needs NDIS approval before funding.
-  * **Stated?:** Indicates if this item is often funded as a 'stated support', meaning funds are restricted to this item only.
-  * **Rules Apply:** Notes whether specific NDIS rules for Provider Travel, Non-Face-to-Face (NF2F) supports, or Short Notice Cancellations (SNC) typically apply to this type of support.
-These rules are explained in detail in Section 5.

-## Section 4: NDIS Line Items - Detailed Listings
+## Section 4: NDIS Line Items - Complete Support Codes List

-### 01 – Assistance with Daily Life
+### 01 – NDIS Assistance with Daily Life Codes

-**Category Definition:** This Core Supports category funds assistance or supervision for personal tasks in day-to-day life, enabling participants to live as independently as possible.
+**Category Definition & Support Codes:** This Core Supports category funds assistance or supervision for personal tasks in day-to-day life, enabling participants to live as independently as possible.
 Supports can be provided individually in various environments, including the participant's home.
 It covers a wide range, from basic personal care to more complex arrangements like Supported Independent Living (SIL) and Short Term Accommodation (STA)/Respite.
 Many items in this category have price variations based on time of day, day of week, and support intensity, reflecting the 24/7 nature of these needs and alignment with support worker award conditions.
 High-cost items like SIL and STA often require quotes.

 **Table: 01 – Assistance with Daily Life Line Items**